setrar/DigiCom/Labs/TP1/MATLAB/Q&A/README.md

 \end{cases*}
 ```

-So, \(\tilde{S}_{PSS,i}(n)\) is a time-domain signal that carries synchronization information for a specific synchronization index in a communication system.
+So, $$\tilde{S}_{PSS,i}(n)$$ is a time-domain signal that carries synchronization information for a specific synchronization index in a communication system.
 It plays a role in helping the receiver synchronize with the transmitted signal and is part of the overall synchronization and signal detection process.

 ## &#x1F431; What is the most likely frequency-offset?